bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Aaron van Wirdum: 00:38:57

-One person sees one invalid 64 byte transaction.
+One person sees one invalid 64-byte transaction.

 Sjors Provoost: 00:39:00

 Or valid.
-One person sees one 64 byte transaction.
+One person sees one 64-byte transaction.
-The other person sees two other transactions doesn't matter what size they are yeah and right if these two transactions are invalid but the 64 byte one is valid yeah then you come to a different conclusion at the block.
+The other person sees two other transactions doesn't matter what size they are yeah and right if these two transactions are invalid but the 64-byte one is valid yeah then you come to a different conclusion at the block.

 Aaron van Wirdum: 00:39:19